Blog about my Ballparking Trips and reviews.

 8/10

 I rolled into Kansas City in June 2015, coming from St. Louis and a trip earlier that day up the St. Louis Arch.
 The park is located on the eastern outskirts of the city, off of, or right next to I-70, and Arrowhead Stadium in the "Truman Sports Complex".
+The Royals were matching up against a divisional rival in Cleveland.
+I ended up staying at a hotel directly across the Interstate and just walked there.
 There's a bucket of parking around here, as besides the two stadiums, that's really all there is.
 The park has been recently renovated, with a bit more going in in the outfield, but still retaining some of the concourse.

-I indulged in a brisket sandwich, or pulled pork or something like that here, it was not too bad.
-Lines for concessions were not too bad.
+I indulged in a brisket sandwich, or pulled pork or something like that, it was not too bad.
+Lines for concessions were relatively short.

 The big plus here is atmosphere.
-In a strange way, KC feels like a big Triple-A park, but not in a bad way.
+In a strange way, KC feels like a big Triple-A park, but its not a bad thing.
 There's that kind of an intimacy between the fans and the players that you won't see too many places anymore.
-Doesn't hurt that this is a Royal team that would go on to win the World Series.
+Doesn't hurt that this was a Royals team that would go on to win the World Series.

 Overall, this is a bit of a quirky major league park with a minor league atmosphere(that's good, honest) and decent food.
 I'd give the park, food and atmosphere all half points, which would round down to an 8.